Rubo3/subbot/README.md

 python subbot.py /path/to/*.mkv /path/to/*.ass --output /output/path
 ```

-If you don't specify an output path, the source video path will be used, and a new video file will be created inside its directory.
+If you don't specify an output path, the source video directory will be used, and a new video file will be created inside it.
 If a video file with the same name as the new one already exists within the output directory, a copy counter will be added to the new one before its extension (e.g. ` (1)`, ` (2)`, etc.), as MKVToolNix does.

 For example, running: